barclayd/advent-of-code-2024/README.md

 - Tests solution for every day

 The workflow configuration can be found in `.github/workflows/ci.yml`.
-These run in a parallised matrix.
+These run in a parallelized matrix.

 ## Progress (30/50 ⭐️)